 (2) For the efficient disposal of business allotted to it, a department is divided into wings, divisions, branches, and sections.

 (3) A department is generally headed by a secretary to the Government of India who acts as the administrative head of the department and principal adviser of the Minister on all matters of policy and administration within the department.

 (4) The work in a department is usually divided into wings with an Additional Secretary/ Special Secretary/Joint Secretary in charge of each wing.
 Such a functionary is typically vested with the maximum measure of independent functioning and responsibility in respect of the business falling within his wing subject, to the overall responsibility of the Secretary for the administration of the department as a whole.

 (5) A wing normally comprises a number of divisions each functioning under the charge of an officer of the level of Deputy Secretary/ Director/Joint Director.
 A division may have several branches each under the charge of an Under Secretary or equivalent officer.

-(6) A section is generally the lowest organisational unit in a department with a well-defined area of work.
+(6) A section is generally the lowest organizational unit in a department with a well-defined area of work.
 It normally consists of assistants supervised by a Section Officer.
 Initial handling of cases (including drafting and noting) is generally done by, assistants and clerks who are also known as the dealing hands.

-(7) While the above represents the commonly adopted pattern of organisation of a department, there are certain variations, the most notable among them being the desk officer system.
-In this system, the work of a department at the lowest level is organised into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.
+(7) While the above represents the commonly adopted pattern of organization of a department, there are certain variations, the most notable among them being the desk officer system.
+In this system, the work of a department at the lowest level is organized into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.

 Each desk functionary handles the cases himself and is provided adequate stenographic and clerical assistance.”